INoLiao/nbaWebsite/index.md

 ## Experimental Results
 <div align="justify">
 This work evaluates eight single-stage models, one voting model, one 2-stage stacked model, and one 3-stage stacked model.
 The performance comparison is summarized in Table 5.
-We can observe that for the single-stage esitmators, all models have decent prediction accuracy except for Naïve Bayes and LightGBM.
+We can observe that for the single-stage estimators, all models have decent prediction accuracy except for Naïve Bayes and LightGBM.
 Moreover, composite models such as voting and stacking are even more accurate than single-stage estimators.
 AdaBoost, 2-stage stacked, and 3-stage stacked models possess the peak performance of 76.8 % prediction accuracy.
 In conclusion, stacked machine learning model is an appropriate approach for our task.
 </div>

 <center><h4> Table 5: 2018 NBA Playoff Game Winning Prediction </h4></center>